kmoreland126/Taylor-Swift-Fall2025-SQA/SQA-REPO.md

 Added all of the team members as collaborators.

 Step 3:
-Created a README.md with team name as well as the team members with emails as well.
+Created a README.md with the team name as well as the team members with their emails.

 Step 4a:
 Created the fuzz.py file.